Slashgear/git-kata/README.md

 ## If you are the *the workshop facilitator*

 <details>
-  <summary>SPOIL SPOIL Click here, don't  yourself if you are attendant SPOIL SPOIL</summary>
+  <summary>SPOIL SPOIL Click here, don't spoil yourself if you are attendant SPOIL SPOIL</summary>

   ### As a facilitator, your role will be to accompany the teams during the 2h30 workshop.